Sven65/TagBot/docs/lua/TBColour.md

 ### Return Values
-- :: TBColour | The new timestamp
+- :: TBColour | The new colour

 ## new(params) -> TBColour